-Schmid et al., (2014) demonstrated by immunohistochemical analyses that E. falciformis infection in the cecum of NMRI mice leads to tissue infiltration with lymphocytes and macrophages.
-These changes are accompanied by elevation expression of INFγ and the production of the major chemokines CxC subfamily at the site of infection.
+Schmid et al. (2014) demonstrated by immunohistochemical analyses that E. falciformis infection in the caecum of NMRI mice leads to tissue infiltration with lymphocytes and macrophages.
+These changes are accompanied by elevated expression of INFγ and the production of the major chemokines CxC subfamily at the site of infection.
 Several authors before had described the role of INFγ and these chemokines to leukocyte attraction and its likely involvement in controlling the growth of Eimeria in mouse models (Lillehoj, 1998; Pogonka et al., 2010; Rose, 1974) and in Eimeria infected chickens (Laurent et al., 2001; Lowenthal et al., 1997; Yun et al., 2000).
-Inflammatory infiltrates were also slightly more prominent in our experiment in the laboratory isolate of E. falciformis than in closely related wild derived E. falciformis isolate and we thus asked whether systemic immune response differs between infections.
+Inflammatory infiltrates were also slightly more prominent in our experiment in the laboratory isolate of E. falciformis (EfalL) than in closely related wild derived E. falciformis isolate (EfalW) and we thus asked whether systemic immune response differs between infections.